Drug prohibition: United States

+US annual marijuana arrests.
+From NORML.

 Drug possession is the crime of having one or more illegal drugs in one's possession, either for personal use, distribution, sale or otherwise.
 Illegal drugs fall into different categories and sentences vary depending on the amount, type of drug, circumstances, and jurisdiction.
 In the U.S., the penalty for illegal drug possession and sale can vary from a small fine to a prison sentence.
 In some states, marijuana possession is considered to be a petty offense, with the penalty being comparable to that of a speeding violation.
 In some municipalities, possessing a small quantity of marijuana in one's own home is not punishable at all.
 Generally, however, drug possession is an arrestable offense, although first-time offenders rarely serve jail time.
 Federal law makes even possession of "soft drugs", such as cannabis, illegal, though some local governments have laws contradicting federal laws.

 In the U.S., the war on drugs is thought to be contributing to a prison overcrowding problem.
 In 1996, 59.6% of prisoners were drug-related criminals.
 The U.S. population grew by about +25% from 1980 to 2000.
 In that same 20 year time period, the U.S. prison population tripled, making the U.S. the world leader in both percentage and absolute number of citizens incarcerated.
 The United States has 5% of the world's population, but 25% of the prisoners.

 About 90% of United States prisoners are incarcerated in state jails.
 In 2016, about 572,000, over 44%, of the 1.3 million people in these state jails, were serving time for drug offenses.
 728,000 were incarcerated for violent offenses.

 The data from Federal Bureau of Prisons online statistics page states that 45.9% of prisoners were incarcerated for drug offenses, as of December 2021.